Happy New Year, friends! Here's to a year of four young adult novels and one board book!

-2) OPTION 1: Using the PREORDER links, preorder (which means to order a book before its release date) any books of your choice to be mailed to a child you love!
+1) OPTION 1: Using the PREORDER links, order any books of your choice to be mailed to a child you love!
 Or children you love!
 Or a library you love!
 Or a preschool you love!
 You get the point - spread the love!
 (Keep your receipt in case you win the prize!)

 4) Complete the Google form at this link after the preorder is complete.
 (Your email address will not be shared.
 I ask for it, so I can contact you if you win!)